davidhiskett/awalsh/_posts/2025-10-28-admin-dashboard.md

 <br>

-Customers told us they accessed the dashboard simply to check the payments table, they got confused when clicking around so lost motivation to explore.
+Customers told us they accessed the dashboard simply to check the payments table, they got confused when clicking around therefore lost motivation to explore, often resulting in submitting a support ticket.
 Unfortunately it transpired that they did not have a huge need to use our dashboard.
 There was an opportunity to improve and educate on the benefit we were able to provide customers.

 ![no-border]({{ site.baseurl }}/assets/img/admin-dashboard/interviews-1.png)